satellite-image-deep-learning/techniques/README.md

 - [Tensorflow similarity](https://github.com/tensorflow/similarity) -> offers state-of-the-art algorithms for metric learning and all the necessary components to research, train, evaluate, and serve similarity-based models

-- [Train SimSiam on Satellite Images](https://docs.lightly.ai/tutorials/package/tutorial_simsiam_esa.html) using lightly.ai to generate embeddings that can be used for data exploration and understanding

 - [Airbus_SDC_dup](https://github.com/WillieMaddox/Airbus_SDC_dup) -> Project focused on detecting duplicate regions of overlapping satellite imagery.
 Applied to Airbus ship detection dataset

 - [scale-mae](https://github.com/bair-climate-initiative/scale-mae) -> Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning